dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 Data is the lifeblood of our applications.
 It flows like water, and it nourishes our components with value.
 The user interface components we've composed are vessels for data.
 We fill our applications with data from the internet.
 We collect, create, and send new data to the internet.

-The value of our applications is not the components themselves—it's the data that flows through those components.
+The value of our applications is not the components themselves — it's the data that flows through those components.

 When we talk about data, it may sound a little like we're talking about water or food.
 The cloud is the abundantly endless source from which we send and receive data.
 It's the internet.
 It's the networks, services, systems, and databases where we manipulate and store zettabytes of data.
 The cloud hydrates our clients with the latest and freshest data from the source.
 We work with this data locally and even store it locally.
 But when our local data becomes out of sync with the source, it loses its freshness and is said to be stale.